MaslDi/CardanoNode/README.md

 Node has to be running and in synch.
 Query your test address:

+For example - queryAddress:
 ```
 ./01_queryAddress.sh test.payment.addr
 ```

+For example - send ADA to another address:
 Send 2 ADA from your address to a random one:
 ```
 ./01_sendLovelaces.sh test.payment.addr addr1qXYZ....
 2000000
 ```